 Mini Base (Quad Tip):

-My dad used an offset quad tip cane (Amazon link).
+My dad used an offset quad-tip cane.
 That’s his cane in the image to the right.
 He thought it was easy to maneuver and it wasn’t too heavy for him.

 Canes with offset handles like this one help you center your weight over the cane’s shaft.
 This distribution of weight gives you better balance.

-Small base quad canes are more maneuverable than the large base canes.
-They fit better on stair steps and aren’t as cumbersome if you are trying to get through a narrow hallway.
+Small base quad canes are more maneuverable than large base canes.
+Their narrow base can fit better on stair steps and isn’t as cumbersome if you are trying to get through a narrow hallway.

 Also, there is less user fatigue with a small base quad cane because it is lighter.